Disease/Disorder

 Medical outcomes have significantly advanced and improved for patients who undergo a solid organ transplant due to improvements in immunosuppression therapy, diagnostic studies, and the pairing of the donor-recipient match, among some.
 Costs continue high for this type of care in the United States.

-When liver transplantation is successful the recipient is usually fully rehabilitated, and quality of life is improved.
-40 Most patients return to a regular lifestyle six months to a year after a successful liver transplant.
-Programs specialized on organ transplant rehabilitation have shown up to 91% improvement in mobility, and at discharge, over 80% of patients demonstrated improvements in self-care, functional ability, locomotion, communication and cognition.
+When liver transplantation is successful the recipient is usually fully rehabilitated, and quality of life is improved.45 Most patients return to a regular lifestyle six months to a year after a successful liver transplant.
+Programs specialized on organ transplant rehabilitation have shown up to 91% improvement in mobility, and at discharge, over 80% of patients demonstrated improvements in self-care, functional ability, locomotion, communication, and cognition.
 Beyer et al showed that a liver transplant combined with a supervised post-transplant exercise program improves physical fitness, muscle strength and functional performance in individuals with chronic liver diseases.
+Additionally, other studies have shown that aerobic exercise training provides improvement in muscle strength, cardiovascular condition, mental health status and overall wellbeing.46

-To improve environmental outcomes, patients are recommended to practice frequent handwashing to minimize infections with direct contact pathogens, wear sock and long pants and sleeves in activities in which soil exposure is possible, avoid exposure to large groups in periods of immunosuppression, avoid consumption of unfiltered water, avoid smoking, and to avoid sun exposure, among some.
-16
+To improve environmental outcomes, patients are recommended to practice frequent handwashing to minimize infections with direct contact pathogens, wear sock and long pants and sleeves in activities in which soil exposure is possible, avoid exposure to large groups in periods of immunosuppression, avoid consumption of unfiltered water, avoid smoking, and to avoid sun exposure, among some.16 Facilities that perform SOT should have specifically designated isolated rooms that use laminar airflow and / or high efficiency filtration systems.
+Furniture should have smooth nonporous easy to clean surfaces; carpets should be avoided as well as objects that may be prone to collect dust.
+Routine surveillance of potable water systems in the facilities as well as plumbing fixtures, sink sprouts, showerheads, ice machines and drinking water should be performed as needed.47

-Exercise capacity improves soon after successful kidney transplant, with removal of uremia.26 Exercise capacity is measured by maximal oxygen uptake (VO2), improved muscle strength, blood pressure control, and evidence of bone remodeling, which also improve with successful transplantation.41 High frailty scores are associated to lower survival rates.
-There are objective assessments that could be used to measure frailty and cardiovascular fitness changes like the short physical performance battery (SPPB), activities of daily life (ADL), instrumental ADL (IADL) scales and the 6-minute walk test.31
+Exercise capacity improves soon after successful kidney transplant, with removal of uremia.28 Exercise capacity is measured by maximal oxygen uptake (VO2), improved muscle strength, blood pressure control, and evidence of bone remodeling, which also improve with successful transplantation.48 High frailty scores are associated to lower survival rates.
+There are objective assessments that could be used to measure frailty and cardiovascular fitness changes like the short physical performance battery (SPPB), activities of daily life (ADL), instrumental ADL (IADL) scales and the 6-minute walk test.35

 Translation into Practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Medical advancements have improved allogenic organ transplanted women increased chances of conceiving and carrying a pregnancy to its full term.
-These pregnancies are considered high risk and require close monitoring by a specialized team.
+Medical advancements have improved allogenic organ transplanted women to have increased chances of conceiving and carrying a pregnancy to its full term.
+Still, women seeking to get pregnant after a solid organ transplant should receive contraception counseling since immunosuppressant medications are associated to teratogenicity and because the pregnancy by itself is considered high risk.
+These pregnancies require close monitoring by a specialized team.
 In liver recipients, organ failure is fairly uncommon.
-Some recommendations for this population include daily blood pressure monitoring, close monitoring of graft function, and regular obstetric evaluations among many others.42
+Some recommendations for this population include daily blood pressure monitoring, close monitoring of graft function, and regular obstetric evaluations among many others.49,50

-There is a growing awareness in the role of exercise and physical activity and its impact in the quality of life and health outcomes of patients with solid organ transplants.
-43 However guidelines regarding the rehabilitation of such patients are still limited.
-In a randomized controlled study by Tzvetanov et al. they applied the Greg Hachaj (GH) method as a program for rehabilitation in obese renal transplant patients; that incorporated physical fitness, psychology, and nutrition.
-44 It consisted of individual physical training using low-impact, low-repetition, resistance-based weight training with two one-hour sessions each week.
-Results showed a 100% adherence to training in the intervention group compared to 25% in control group; also, higher glomerular filtration, greater improvement in quality of life and a higher employment rate in the intervention group.
-Painter et al., demonstrated that an individualized home program improved peak VO2, muscle strength and self-reported physical functioning.
-26 Ferreira et al., concluded that exercise training should be offered in the pre- and post-transplant phases for both adult and children.
-43
+Exercise may benefit obese renal transplant patients by incorporatingindividualized physical training using low-impact, low-repetition, resistance-based weight training with two one-hour sessions each week.44 Results showed a 100% adherence to training in the intervention group compared to 25% in control group; also, higher glomerular filtration, greater improvement in quality of life and a higher employment rate in the intervention group.
+Painter et al., demonstrated that an individualized home program improved peak VO2, muscle strength and self-reported physical functioning.28 Ferreira et al., concluded that exercise training should be offered in the pre- and post-transplant phases for both adult and children.57

-State of the art technology continue to emerge as a key component in many rehabilitation centers in order to assist with patient recovery.
-Robotics and gaming centers are examples of interventions used with the goal of assisting in achieving the maximum level of independence possible.
-Examples include, antigravity treadmills and weight supported systems for gait retraining and increasing aerobic functional capacity; task oriented arm movements systems and touch screen computer systems which help with visuomotor training, improve hand-eye coordination, upper extremity coordination/movement, problems solving and pose cognitive challenges and visual-vestibular integration.45 Such technology continues evolving, improving, helping or compensating for functions that patients might have lost, therefore promoting independence and the decreasing the need for assistance.
+Technology and robotics continue being incorporated.
+Examples include, antigravity treadmills and weight supported systems for gait retraining and increasing aerobic functional capacity; task oriented arm movements systems and touch screen computer systems which help with visuomotor training, improve hand-eye coordination, upper extremity coordination/movement, problems solving and pose cognitive challenges and visual-vestibular integration.58 Such technology continues evolving, improving, helping or compensating for functions that patients might have lost, therefore promoting independence and the decreasing the need for assistance.

 References